oat-sa/tao-calculator-fe/README.md

 calculator.deleteTokenLeft();
 ```

-The list of all terms can also be returned:
+The list of terms extracted from the expression can also be returned:

 ```javascript
 const tokens = calculator.getTokens();